hapax/hapax.github.io/assets/alien-maths.md

 But these finer distinctions, if they exist, do not embody a mere "agreement that holds throughout the speech community".
 <!-- Certainly it is an agreement, but it not an arbitrary one.-->
-Just like the periodic table, linguistic differences often reflect facts about the world we care to pay attention to.
+Just like the periodic table, linguistic differences can encode facts about the world we care to pay attention to.
 Words tokenise relevant differences in a way that facilitaites *compression*.